 Propagation: Rooted stem cutting and seeds.

-Alternative Selections: The species and other varieties are available; in general, the larger the shrub the less the corkiness on the stems.
+Alternative Selections: The species, varieties. and cultivars are available; in general, the larger the shrub the less the corkiness on the stems.
 Varieties also vary in compactness and hardiness.

 Comments: Shrubs are slow growing and very tolerant of pruning so can be kept at a desirable size.